Matteo Guarise

 Matteo Guarise (born 15 September 1988) is an Italian pairs figure skater and roller skater.
 Currently competing in pair skating with partner Lucrezia Beccari, he is the 2024 European champion, a two-time ISU Grand Prix medalist, 2023 CS Nebelhorn Trophy silver medalist and 2024 Italian national silver medalist.

 After winning the 2008 World Championship in pairs roller skating with Sara Venerucci, Guarise switched over to figure skating to compete with Nicole Della Monica.
 Guarise/Della Monica won seven Italian national pairs titles (2016–22).
 The pair represented Italy at the 2014, 2018 and 2022 Winter Olympics.

 Personal life

 Guarise was born on September 15, 1988, in Rimini, Italy.
 In addition to being a figure skater, he also works as a police officer.

-He became engaged to longtime girlfriend and former ice dance, Carolina Moscheni, in 2022.
+He became engaged to longtime girlfriend and former ice dancer, Carolina Moscheni, in 2022.
 They married on New Year's Eve in 2023.
 In September 2025, their son, Tommaso, was born.